Operator algebras of free wreath products: K-theory

 In \cite{FG18} is obtained a 6-term exact sequences for the KK-theory of the reduced and the full fundamental algebras of any graph of $C^*$-algebras $(\G,A_p,B_e,s_e)$ with (non-necessary GNS-faithful) conditional expectations.
 It is shown in \cite{FG18} that the canonical surjection from the full fundamental C*-algebra $P$ to the vertex-reduced fundamental C*-algebra $P_r$ is a KK-equivalence and, denoting by $P_\bullet$ either $P$ or $P_r$ one has the following exact sequences, for any C*-algebra $C$.

 Recall that, given a CQG $G$, $C_\bullet(G)$ denotes either $C(G)$ or $C_r(G)$.

-\textit{Proof of Theorem \ref{THMD}.} We can use the exact sequence $(\ref{Sequence1})$ with $C= \mathbb{C}$ and with the graph of C*-algebra over $\mathcal{T}_N$ from Section \ref{SectionGraphFull} in the case of $C(G)$ and from Section \ref{SectionGraphReduced} in the case of $C_r(G)$ since both graphs of $C^*$-algebras have injective connecting maps and conditional expectations. { } But we have that the K-theory of $\C^N$ is given by $K_0(\C^N) \simeq \Z^N$ and $K_1(\C^N) \simeq 0$ so, using the Künneth formula, as $\C^N$ is a commutative algebra, we get:
+\textit{Proof of Theorem \ref{THMD}.} We can use the exact sequence $(\ref{Sequence1})$ with $C= \mathbb{C}$ and with the graph of C*-algebra over $\mathcal{T}_N$ from Section \ref{SectionGraphFull} in the case of $C(G)$ and from Section \ref{SectionGraphReduced} in the case of $C_r(G)$ since both graphs of $C^*$-algebras have injective connecting maps and conditional expectations. { Using the compatibility of the K-theory with direct sums, we get the following:

 In what follows we restrict to the cases where $H$ is the trivial group, so that the maps $\sum s_v^*-r_v^*$ are always injective, as shown just below.
 We will however come back to the above sequence in some special cases.
 Let $e_j\in\C^N$, $1\leq j\leq N$ the canonical basis made of pairwise orthogonal rank one projections so that $\{[e_j]\,:\,1\leq j\leq N\}$ is a basis of $K_0(\C^N)\simeq\Z^N$.
 One checks easily that $\{[1\ot e_j]\,:\,1\leq j\leq N\}$ is linearly independent in $K_0(C_\bullet(G)\ot\C^N)$ hence for every $1\leq i\leq N$, the elements